i404788/git-quick-version/README.md

+**WARNING YOU ARE ON THE EDGE-CASE BRANCH, THIS IS INTENDED TO REPLICATE/DOCUMENT/SHOWCASE EDGE-CASES, NO-DEVELOPMENT IS DONE HERE**

 # git-quick-version
 A small immutable unix/sh script to get a reasonable version for the current git HEAD.
 No changes to workflow or repository required.